 Giardiasis can spread to humans.

-Dogs that hunt prey such as birds and rabbits can also get the giardia parasites.
+Dogs that hunt prey, such as birds and rabbits, can also get giardia parasites.

 To diagnose giardiasis, your veterinarian may perform the following:

 - Examination of a stool sample, using a zinc sulfate fecal flotation test (a regular fecal flotation test might not detect the microscopic cysts)